DecisionsDev/odm-docker-kubernetes/platform/roks/README.md

 ### 6. Deploy ODM to support sticky session on ROKS

-The ODM Decision Center component needs sticky session, also named [session affinity](https://kubernetes.io/docs/reference/networking/virtual-ips/#session-affinity).
+The ODM Decision Center component requires a sticky session, also known as [session affinity](https://kubernetes.io/docs/reference/networking/virtual-ips/#session-affinity).
+This is necessary when using more than **one** replica for the Decision Center to ensure that each user's requests are consistently routed to the same pod.

-As explained in [OpenShift documentation](https://docs.openshift.com/container-platform/4.15/networking/routes/route-configuration.html#nw-using-cookies-keep-route-statefulness_route-configuration), using a passthrough route for Decision Center is not enough to allow sticky session.
-It's the reason why we will use a [reencrypt route](https://docs.openshift.com/container-platform/4.15/networking/routes/secured-routes.html#nw-ingress-creating-a-reencrypt-route-with-a-custom-certificate_secured-routes).
+According to the [OpenShift documentation](https://docs.openshift.com/container-platform/4.15/networking/routes/route-configuration.html#nw-using-cookies-keep-route-statefulness_route-configuration), using a passthrough route for Decision Center is not sufficient to enable a sticky session.
+Therefore, we need to use a [reencrypt route](https://docs.openshift.com/container-platform/4.15/networking/routes/secured-routes.html#nw-ingress-creating-a-reencrypt-route-with-a-custom-certificate_secured-routes).

-Using reencrypt route, ROKS is very sensitive that route is using a valid domain certificate.
-So, we will explain :
+Using a reencrypt route, ROKS requires the route to use a valid domain certificate.
+Below are the steps to achieve this:

-* How to get the domain certificates and inject them in the ODM containers ?
+1. How to obtain the domain certificates and inject them into the ODM containers.
-* How to create a reencrypt route for Decision Center ?
+2. How to create a reencrypt route for the Decision Center.

 #### a.
 Get the ROKS Domain certificate

-Copy the default-ingress-cert secret of the openshift-ingress project that is storing the ROKS domain certificate into the odm-tutorial project.
+Copy the default-ingress-cert secret from the openshift-ingress project, which stores the ROKS domain certificate, into the odm-tutorial project.
-You can do it manually using the OpenShift dashboard or using the following command line :
+You can do this manually using the OpenShift dashboard or by using the following command line:

 ```bash
 oc extract secret/default-ingress-cert -n openshift-ingress